 Faculty Senate Vote

 If the Academic Affairs Committee of Faculty Senate approves the proposal, the Chair of Academic Affairs will take the proposal to the Faculty Senate Executive Committee.
 The Faculty Senate Executive Committee places the item on the agenda for the next Faculty Senate meeting.
-The committee may request minor clarification or editorial corrections, or refer item back to Faculty Senate Academic Affairs Committee.
+The committee may request minor clarification or editorial corrections, or refer the item back to Faculty Senate Academic Affairs Committee.
 Once placed on the agenda, the full Faculty Senate will vote on the proposal.
 As with the Academic Affairs Committee, the full Faculty Senate is not bound by earlier votes and may choose to reject the proposal or to send it back for improvement.
 The proposers will be invited to attend the Faculty Senate meeting when the proposal is on the agenda to answer questions if they arise.

 The Faculty Senate Secretary will notify the College Dean's offices and other appropriate offices of the approval of the program for records and publications.
 If necessary, the Provost will then start the process of getting approval from the Board of Regents.